KarthikaArivanandham/Ethics-And-Bias-Project/README.md

 * scikit-learn
 * aif360

+**DATASET**
+The dataset used is IBM HR Analytics Employee Attrition & Performance dataset (The dataset file used - WA_Fn-UseC_-HR-Employee-Attrition 2.csv)

 **SUMMARY OF THE PROJECT**

 * This project aims to detect and mitigate bias in the IBM HR Analytics Employee Attrition & Performance dataset, with a focus on age as the sensitive attribute and attrition as the target variable.
 The project includes: